 The great hero of the town is Joachim Murat, one of Napoleon’s commanders, who took the precaution of marrying Napoleon’s youngest sister and was thereafter loaded with honours.
 He even became king of Naples, but ended his days in front of a firing squad at the age of 48.
-The town was known simply as Labastide before the name of their most illustrious son was hyphenated onto it.
+The town was known as Labastide-Fortunière before the name was changed to honour their most illustrious son.

 After a drink on the terrasse of the hotel, we were directed upstairs to another terrasse overlooking the side street and roofed with market umbrellas, where a crowd of diners was already hard at work.

 Instead of having the full menu, we had the ‘saveur du jour’, which was a grilled steak with half a dozen different beautifully prepared vegetables around it.
 Preceded by a large salad and accompanied by bread and wine, it was a lovely meal.